elshnkhll/zeroner/README.md

-# zeroner
-Old Version of Zeroner for iWown i7
+# Old Version of Zeroner APK for android working with iWown i7 watch